 - canned crushed pineapple ~ unsweetened only, so the fruit filling makes a nice tart contrast to the sweet shredded coconut and brown sugar shortbread crust.

 - coconut ~ sweetened shredded.
 Look for a moist product for best results.

 - baking powder

 - vanilla and almond extracts

-These pineapple coconut bars will stay nice and fresh for a few days on the counter if you don’t polish them off in one sitting.
+These pineapple coconut bars will stay nice and fresh for several days on the counter if you the fam doesn’t polish them off in one sitting.
 They make good work, school, or travel snacks because the bars aren’t overly gooey, you can eat them with your hands without making a mess and having to use your pants as a napkin.
 I hate that.

 Pineapple Coconut Bars

 - 20 ounce can of crushed pineapple in juice, not heavy syrup

 - 1 cup unsalted butter, at room temperature